 The locally guided tour I took was this one.
 It was a one-hour Faro City Tour on Electric Tuk tuks!
 This very affordable and eco-friendly tour is perfect on a 3-day Algarve itinerary!

-This tour highlights the old town of Faro, such as the Arco da Vila, Igreja de Santa Maria, and Cerca urban de Faro!
+This tour highlights the old town of Faro, such as the Arco da Vila, Igreja de Santa Maria, and Cerca Urban de Faro!

 I found that I was able to get the lay of the land this way and could focus on going back to any spot that got my attention.